phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 <% end %>
 ```

+### The `assigns` variable

 When talking about variables, it is also worth discussing the `assigns`
 special variable.
 Every time you use the `~H` sigil, you must define an
 `assigns` variable, which is also available on every `.heex` template.
+However, we must avoid accessing this variable directly inside templates
+and instead use `@` for accessing specific keys.
+This also applies to
+function components.
+Let's see some examples.

 Sometimes you might want to pass all assigns from one function component to
 another.
 For example, imagine you have a complex `card` component with